qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 ```
 This strategy can make tests very concise, but it causes problems as the test suite grows.
 For one, it can be difficult to understand why a particular value was chosen for a test.
 In Example 12-21, the test names fortunately clarify which scenarios are being tested, but you still need to scroll up to the definitions to confirm that ACCOUNT_1 and ACCOUNT_2 are appropriate for those scenarios.
 More descriptive constant names (e.g.,CLOSED_ACCOUNT and ACCOUNT_WITH_LOW_BALANCE) help a bit, but they still make it more difficult to see the exact details of the value being tested, and the ease of reusing these values can encourage engineers to do so even when the name doesn’t exactly describe what the test needs.

-Engineers are usually drawn to using shared constants because constructing individ‐ ual values in each test can be verbose.
-A better way to accomplish this goal is to con‐ struct data using helper methods (see Example 12-22) that require the test author to specify only values they care about, and setting reasonable defaults7 for all other val‐ ues.
-This construction is trivial to do in languages that support named parameters, but languages without named parameters can use constructs such as the Builder pat‐ tern to emulate them (often with the assistance of tools such as AutoValue):
+Engineers are usually drawn to using shared constants because constructing individual values in each test can be verbose.
+A better way to accomplish this goal is to construct data using helper methods (see Example 12-22) that require the test author to specify only values they care about, and setting reasonable defaults7 for all other values.
+This construction is trivial to do in languages that support named parameters, but languages without named parameters can use constructs such as the Builder pattern to emulate them (often with the assistance of tools such as AutoValue):

 *Example 12-22.
 Shared values using helper methods*